The Everyday Prayer Co started as a simple desire I had: I wanted to learn how to pray the Rosary.

 A great way to learn to put together a full Rosary is with a group.
 The Rosary can be a very communal prayer, and has a back and forth structure to enable this.
 You can find this with a group of friends, or many local churches will pray a Rosary each morning or once a week.
 There's normally a leader, which makes it easy to follow along and learn the structure.

 If you aren't ready to jump into group Rosaries, I also like praying along with this great video from Ascension Presents.
-I just pick on of the brothers to follow along with, and it's like I'm praying with a group.
+I just pick one of the brothers to follow along with, and it's like I'm praying with a group.
+I love this video, and I’ve written more about how I learned from Father Mark-Mary here.

 I wouldn't worry too much about the Mysteries at this point, move on to those in the next step after you feel like you have the structure of the Rosary down.